gergitokusse/To-Do-list/README.md

 ## 👥 Authors <a name="authors"></a>

-> Mention all of the collaborators of this project.
+>The following are/is the authers of the project

 👤 **Gergito K.**